Corn, Zucchini & Tomatoes with Goat Cheese

 This post may contain affiliate links.
 Read my full disclosure policy.

 The inspiration for this recipe comes from one of my favorite new Southern cookbooks, Secrets of the Southern Table: A Food Lover’s Tour of the Global South by Virginia Willis.
-Virginia is a wonderful storyteller and her book is filled with stories that celebrate the heritage of Southern cooking.
-I made Virginia’s Roasted Tomatoes Stuffed with Summer Vegetables and thought the corn, vegetable, and goat cheese stuffing was so delicious, that it would make a wonderful side dish on its own.
+Virginia is a wonderful storyteller and her book is filled with recipes that celebrate the heritage of Southern cooking.
+I made Virginia’s roasted stuffed tomatoes and thought the corn, vegetable, and goat cheese filling was so delicious, that it would make a wonderful side dish on its own.
 The genius is the addition of goat cheese, which adds loads of flavor and creaminess.
 This is the perfect side dish to jazz up simple grilled chicken, cedar plank salmon, or grilled flank steak.

 What You’ll Need to Make Corn, Zucchini & Tomatoes with Goat Cheese